 The Old City is far more than shrines, however.
 Its arches, hidden courtyards, and narrow cobblestone alleyways beckon you back in time.
 The streets are crowded with travelers, pilgrims, and vendors of everything from tourist trinkets and leather sandals to fresh produce and embroidered fabrics.
 Your senses are assaulted by intense colors and by the aromas of turmeric, fresh mint, wild sage, and cardamom-spiced coffee.
 The blare of Arabic music and the burble of languages fill the air.

 Step outside the Old City and you'll be transported into the 21st century—well, at least the 20th: quaint neighborhoods, some restored, embody an earlier simplicity.
-West Jerusalem forms the bulk of a modern metropolis of 800,000, Israel's largest city.
+West Jerusalem forms the bulk of a modern metropolis of 850,000, Israel's largest city.
 It’s not as cosmopolitan as Tel Aviv, but it does have good restaurants, fine hotels, vibrant markets, and upscale neighborhoods.
-The Downtown triangle of Jaffa Street, King George Street, and Ben-Yehuda Street, and the elegant Mamilla Mall outside Jaffa Gate, are natural gathering places.
+The Downtown triangle of Jaffa Street, King George Street, and Ben-Yehuda Street, the elegant Mamilla Mall outside Jaffa Gate, and the restored First Station are natural gathering places.

 The city prides itself on its historical continuity.
 A municipal bylaw dating back to 1918 makes it mandatory to face even high-rise commercial buildings with the honey-colored "Jerusalem stone," the local limestone that has served Jerusalem's builders since, well, forever.
 Watch the stone walls glow at sunset—the source of the by-now clichéd but still compelling phrase "Jerusalem of Gold"—and understand the mystical hold Jerusalem has had on so many minds and hearts for so many thousands of years.